 Streaking was so ingrained into the public consciousness in 1974 that Ray Stevens could record the hit novelty record The Streak, which hit the number one spot in the USA and sold a staggering five million copies internationally.
 But as quickly as it arrived, streaking seemed to fizzle out.
 The amusement level diminished, and sports players seemed less entertained by these invasions, even in plodding events like cricket where a streaker could hardly be said to be interrupting play.
-Famously, in 1977 Australian cricketer downed a streaker with his bat.
+Famously, in 1977 Australian cricketer downed a streaker with his bat, an unpleasantly aggressive over-reaction by any standards.
 Being whacked by cricket bats probably made the idea of running naked seem a lot less appealing, and the streaking craze seemed to be over by the end of the decade.

 But you can’t keep a good idea down, and if men were now keeping their trousers on, the women were about to step up.
-In 1982, Erika Roe caused a sensation when she ran topless onto the pitch at Twickenham (and how impressive that the ground has been home to two iconic streaks – they should have a display in the vistor’s centre).
-Her 40 inch breasts certainly helped capture the public attention, and unlike previous streakers, Roe managed to ride the publicity into a certain fame – as recently as 2016, she could still claim a certain celebrity status.
-She was actually joined in the streak by a friend, Sarah Bennett, who did not have a 40 inch chest and therefore never recieved the same media attention.
+In 1982, Erika Roe caused a sensation when she ran topless onto the pitch at Twickenham (and how impressive that the ground has been home to two iconic streaks – they should have a display in the visitor’s centre).
+Her 40-inch breasts certainly helped capture the public attention, and unlike previous streakers, Roe managed to ride the publicity into a certain level of fame – as recently as 2016, she could still claim a degree of celebrity status.
+She was actually joined in the streak by a friend, Sarah Bennett, who did not have a 40-inch chest and therefore never received the same media attention.